comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ## What about official firmware updates?

-They're entirely safe to install (in fact, I highly recommend doing so, especially on newer devices).
+They're entirely safe to install (in fact, we highly recommend doing so, especially on newer devices).
 You just need to be aware that applying an official FW update will disable [**KFMon**](https://github.com/NiLuJe/kfmon), so, if you happen to be using it, you'll need to reinstall it (either manually, or via the automated script mentioned above).